FlagPal/flagpal-for-laravel/README.md

 ```

 #### Using FlagPal as a remote data warehouse
 In this scenario, you can avoid storing any data on your own, and trust FlagPal to do it for you.
-In this case, you can instead use the trait `Rapkis\FlagPal\Pennant\Concerns\StoresFlagPalFeatures`.
+In this case, you can instead use the trait `FlagPal\FlagPal\Pennant\Concerns\StoresFlagPalFeatures`.
 It calls the FlagPal API to save and retrieve features for your scope.
 Each scope must send a reference/identifier for itself, so that you can track which features belong to which scopes.
 By default, the reference is generated through Pennant: `Feature::serializeScope($this)`.
 However, you can customize your reference by re-defining the method `getFlagPalReference()`.
 This reference must uniquely identify your scope (User, Team, etc.) and will be used to automatically store and retrieve the features in FlagPal via the API: